oasisfai/packer-ubuntu-desktop/README.md

 Packer 1.8.2 or above is required.

 # Getting started
-ISO version of Ubuntu Desktop is used by default. run this template will automatically retrieve the iso from http://release.ubuntu.com.
+ISO version of Ubuntu Desktop is used by default. run this template will automatically retrieve the iso file from http://release.ubuntu.com.

 Run:
 ```